SnapshotSafari/standard-merge/README.md

 ### Tests

-Unitari tests were run with the R package `testthat`.
+Unitary tests were run with the R package `testthat`.
 These tests can be found in `tests/`.
 Diverse tests run with files installed locally can also be found in `scripts_tests/`.

 ### Documentation

 `standardizeSnapshot_xx.pdf` contains the package documentation.
 The .Rd files generated with `Roxygen2` can also be found in `man/`.